dschmaryl/i3-workspaces-conky/README.md

 # i3 workspaces for conky

-This script can be used to show i3 workspaces in conky, with different colors for focused, unfocused, and empty workspaces.
+This script can be used to display the i3 workspaces in conky, with different colors for focused, unfocused, urgent and empty workspaces.

 To install: